sketchplugins/plugin-directory/README.md

 **Note:** if you want to add yours, just send a pull request, or use [skpm](https://skpm.io) to develop it (skpm takes care of publishing automatically).
 Once your plugin is added here, it will appear on [the website](https://sketchapp.com/extensions/plugins) as soon as we make a new deploy (that can take anywhere from a few minutes to a few days)

 - [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.
-- [Abstract](https://abstract.com), by Abstract: Abstract lets you manage, version, and document your designs in one place
 - [Add Colors to Palette](https://github.com/johnmcclumpha/sketch-add-colors-to-palette), by johnmcclumpha: Quickly and easily add colors from the fills of selected layers in a Sketch file to the document palette.
 - [AEIconizer](https://github.com/tadija/aeiconizer), by Marko Tadić: iOS icon generator plugin for Bohemian Coding Sketch app.
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects